JohnTroony/Blisqy/README.md

   --sleeptime=SLEEP     Sleep-Time for blind-SQLi query (default : 0.9)
 ```
 ## To Do :
-* Intergrate an inteligent Fuzzer for hunting SQL injection vulnerabrity(ies) of HTTP Headers
+* Intergrate an inteligent Fuzzer for hunting SQL injection vulnerabrity(ies) on HTTP Headers and Web Elements
-* Support testing for URLs and WEB Forms fields.
+* Support Blind-SQLi enumeration of URLs and WEB Elements apart from HTTP Headers.

 ## Assumptions :